 If they like the product, they can add it to their cart and either choose home delivery or pick it up at a nearby store.

 There are multiple ways to implement a phygital retail strategy.
 And you don’t have to stick to just one.

 Many businesses adopting the phygital retail model use a combination of strategies to leverage the best of both physical and digital retail experiences.

 Here are six phygital retail strategies.

 To be successful in phygital retail, businesses must create an omnichannel retail experience that integrates their physical and digital touchpoints with a smooth transition from online to in-store, or vice versa.

 For example, a customer might browse products online, then try and purchase them in-store, or vice versa.
 Their online and in-store preferences, purchases, and browsing data should all be interconnected.

-Using customer data to provide personalised shopping experiences involves product recommendations based on:
+Using customer data to provide personalized shopping experiences involves product recommendations based on:

 - Past purchases